surya-stuffs/device/README.md

 ```
 . build/envsetup.sh
 lunch twrp_surya-eng
-mka recoveryimage ALLOW_MISSING_DEPENDENCIES=true # Only if you use minimal twrp tree.
+make recoveryimage && ALLOW_MISSING_DEPENDENCIES=true # Only if you use minimal twrp tree.
 ```

 To test it: